-In order to follow the scaling of the histogram overlap~\cite{Janke2007}, Ref.~\cite{Weigel2021} suggested to choose $\Delta\beta \propto 1 / L$.
+To follow the scaling of the histogram overlap~\cite{Janke2007}, Ref.~\cite{Weigel2021} suggested to choose $\Delta\beta \propto 1 / L$.
 By choosing $\Delta\beta L $ as abscissa in Fig.~\ref{fig:Tau2vsDeltaBetaNI_diffSystemSizes} it can be seen that the inverse temperature at which the resampling cost starts deviating from the MAD also scales with $1 / L$, thus confirming $\Delta\beta \propto 1 / L$ to be a good choice.
 Furthermore, in the figure it is highlighted where the histogram overlap $\alpha$ takes values $0.8$ and $0.9$ for 1\,000 inverse temperature points between $\beta=0$ and $1$ for the three system sizes.

 Similar scaling is observed for other resampling methods as can be seen for the example of the multinomial resampling technique (see Fig.~\ref{fig:optimalAnnealingScheduleMultinomial_differentSystemSizes}). $\Delta\rho_t$ also scales with $L$ and the position of the optimum $\Delta\beta^{*}$ with $1/L$ (top panel).
 It is highlighted where $\alpha$ takes the value $\alpha^{*}\approx 0.72\dots$ which shows that indeed this value for $\alpha$ is close to the minimum of the resampling cost for the considered inverse temperatures and system sizes.
 In the bottom panel $\rho_t(\beta) / L$ for adaptive temperature steps is shown.
 From there one clearly sees that $\rho_t$ does scale as $L$.
 So, doubling the system size means that the number of temperature steps and the population size should be doubled as well (in $d=2$).